benyanke/docs/_posts/networking/iptables/2021-02-19-iptables-port-forward.markdown

 ## Final Test
-At this point, your rules are running in memory, and will be put into place on each boot.
+At this point, your rules are running in memory, and will be put into place on each boot by the systemd service.
 Reboot your system to confirm functionality.